Skip to main content

 Fitness Tips

-Many EōS locations offer saunas.
-Sure, spending a few minutes in the soothing heat feels great, but what’s the connection between saunas and fitness?
-What does a sauna do for you?
-Are saunas just a nice gym perk, or do they offer health benefits?
+Many of our EōS locations offer saunas.
+Spending a few minutes in the soothing heat feels great, but what’s the connection between saunas and fitness?

 SAUNAS – WHAT’S ACTUALLY GOING ON?